Get Out: Filming

 Peele described conceptualizing the "sunken place" as an impassioned journey in an interview with Vanity Fair.
-"I always had this concept of the place that you're falling toward when you're going to sleep, and you get that falling sensation and catch yourself.
-And if you didn't catch yourself, where would you end up?
-I had this hellish image, and I thought of this idea of, 'What if you were in a place, and you could look through your own eyes as if they were literal windows or a screen, and see what your body was seeing, but feel like a prisoner in your own mind—the chamber of your mind?'"
+The concept had begun with thoughts about the sensation of falling and catching yourself while going to sleep, and what might happen if you didn't catch yourself.
+"What if you were in a place, and you could look through your own eyes as if they were literal windows or a screen, and see what your body was seeing, but feel like a prisoner in your own mind—the chamber of your mind?"
 Peele explained.
-"The moment I thought of that, it immediately occurred to me the theme of abduction and connection to the prison industrial complex that this movie was sort of presenting a metaphor for.
-It was a very emotional discovery.
-I remember having so much fun writing it, but at that moment when I figured out this weird, esoteric, but also an emotionally brutal form of suffering to put the character through—I literally cried writing the scene."
+The concept of abduction and the metaphor for the prison industrial complex that the movie constituted flowed from these thoughts.
+Peele described the experience as "a very emotional discovery", realising that he would have to put his character through enormous suffering.

 Lil Rel Howery says the allegorical symbolism in the film is strongly entrenched in the fear historically experienced by African Americans.
-"It goes back to the way I grew up; I'm just being honest," Howery explained.
-"Segregation created this.
-Stories about people like Emmett Till.
-It's history; crazy things have happened, so people are going to embellish and pass that onto their kids as a warning.
-Jordan was so smart to hit on all these stories that could be considered myths, but a lot of it is rooted in truth."
+Commenting on his experience growing up in America, Howery explained the long-reaching effects of racial segregation and the murder of Emmett Till, "Jordan was so smart to hit on all these stories that could be considered myths, but a lot of it is rooted in truth."

-Peele was worried about the film's chances of success, telling the Los Angeles Times, "What if white people don't want to come to see the movie because they're afraid of being villainized with black people in the crowd?
-What if black people don't want to see the movie because they don't want to sit next to a white person while a black person is being victimized on-screen?"
+Peele was worried about the film's chances of success, telling the Los Angeles Times of his concern that white audiences would not want to see themselves villainized and that black audiences would not want to see themselves victimized.